 Research

-This is the obvious one.
-AI can help you understand a podcast's typical guest profile, recent topics, audience size, and format — work that used to take 15-30 minutes per show.
+This is the biggest win.
+AI can help you understand a podcast's typical guest profile, recent topics, audience size, and format, work that used to take 15-30 minutes per show.
 It can surface podcasts you wouldn't have found manually.
-It can help you draft a first version of a pitch that you then refine with your own judgment.
+A podcast database built for outreach uses AI behind the scenes to keep contact data current, generate booking intelligence, and match clients to relevant shows, so you spend your time on judgment, not data entry.

 Follow-up tracking